eliks-ind/elikschat/README.md

 ## How it works?

-### All the messages store in Firebase Console.
-There is a Database called `messages`.
-From React client request is sent to this database and then return the values(e.g. Nickname, Message itself).
+### All the messages store in Firebase DB `messages`.
+From React client the request is sent to this database and then return the values(e.g. Nickname, Message itself).

 <img src="./readmefiles/db.png" height="400" />